galadriana/selfregulationlearning_POMDP_actinf/README.md

 # selfregulationlearning_POMDP_actinf
 This repository contains the code and results of the design of an agent self-regulation learner using active inference.

-Please contact us at this e-mail address if you have any question: gabriela.vargas.ag@gmail.com.
+Don't hesitate to get in touch with us at this e-mail address if you have any questions: gabriela.vargas.ag@gmail.com.
 Gabriela Vargas.

 The code contains the implementations of an: